Camp Canon Program Guide

 Our first and foremost priority is to ensure Campers and parents feel comfortable participating in an online program.
 We have developed a few simple guidelines:

-- All Camp communication is meant to take place within the confines of the daily Zoom session where Camp Leaders and Campers may interact, ask questions, and receive guidance on their photo challenges.
+- All Camp communication is meant to take place within the confines of the Zoom session where Camp Leaders and Campers may interact, ask questions, and receive guidance on their photo challenges.
 Parents are encouraged to drop in at the end of session to ask any questions of the instructor/leader during a 15 minute Q&A period following the 1 hour camp delivery.

 - Additionally, Campers & parents can communicate with their Camp Leader via email.
 No other digital or telecommunication is permitted (i.e. text, social media, phone etc.)